tfnico/prefs/README.md

 Conrecete TODO's
 ================

+* Move prefs into mr and do the initial puppet-apply using downloaded file instead
-* Find a better way to auth all the mr repos
+* Find a better way to auth all the mr repos (initial ssh alias config problem..)
 * Plugins in .vim/janus/ as submodules or mr?
 * vcsh/mr: Separate mac stuff from linux specific stuff?
 * Add oh-my-zsh to mr/vcsh